Are you a Property Owner/Manager, Real Estate Agent, or a Tenant?

 - Initial Inspection Deadline: January 1, 2025

-- Subsequent Inspections: Every six years after the initial inspection
+- Subsequent Inspections: Every nine years after the initial inspection

 - Required Reports: An official inspection report must be submitted to the HOA board and local authorities.